SchlossLab/Doherty_CDprediction_mBio_2017/submission/Doherty_CDprediciton_mBio_2017_finaldraft.md

 4.13%, IQR = 0.667-15.4).
 Also, the relative abundance of
-*Faecalibacterium* (OTU7) was not only higher in subjects in remission 6 weeks after induction (median = 7.43%, IQR = 1.43-11.9) than subjects with active CD (median = 0.167%, IQR = 0-5.10), but it was also present prior to the start of treatment in every subject who was in remission 6 weeks after induction.
+*Faecalibacterium* (OTU7) was not only higher in subjects in remission 6 weeks after induction (median = 7.43%, IQR = 1.43-11.9) than subjects with active CD (median = 0.167%, IQR = 0.00-5.10), but it was also present prior to the start of treatment in every subject who was in remission 6 weeks after induction.

 **Association of baseline microbial signatures with treatment response**

-We also hypothesized that the composition of the baseline fecal microbiota could predict therapeutic response (CDAI decrease ≥ 100 or remission) 6 weeks after induction.
+We also hypothesized that the composition of the baseline fecal microbiota could predict therapeutic response (CDAI decrease ≥ 100 points or remission) 6 weeks after induction.
 To test this hypothesis, we again used RF models to classify responders from non-responders 6 weeks after induction (Table 2).
 Clinical data alone resulted in an AUC of 0.651 (specificity = 0.545, sensitivity = 0.724) (Figure 2C).
 Using only microbiota data, the model predicted response with an AUC of 0.762 (specificity = 0.558, sensitivity = 0.882).
 When combining clinical metadata with the microbiome, the model predicted response with an AUC of 0.733 (specificity = 0.724, sensitivity = 0.684).